Legfi/CV-reader-app/README.md

 #  A very simple Machine Learning Application: A Group Project.
 ## Brief Summary:

-We used a Machine Learning model via an API (Application Programming Interface) and we also a library called Streamlit.
-Streamlit is used to visualized the interaction for.
+We use a Machine Learning module that we access via an API (Application Programming Interface) request.
+We also make use of the Streamlit library.
 The idea at large was that the user uploads data into a database and the user can then reach the saved information that is sorted under the name of the applicant.
 The simple database used is SQLite.

-The applicants data can then be used in order to answer very simple questions that are connected to the text copied into the streamlit.
-For example, HR wants to easily access different data and not have to read through all of the text that the user provides within a text-file.
-THe HR uses the
+The applicants data can then be used in order to answer very simple questions that are connected to the text copied into the Streamlit.
+For example, what if HR (Human Resources) wanted to easily access different data and not have to read through all of the text that the user provides within a textfile.
+HR then are able to ask questions and the Machine Learning tool provides a probability.

-A little brief about what the project is about.
-It should be like a small summary format informing about the main purpose of the project.
-Motivation
-This section is for letting the reader know why you created this project, the reason behind pursuing such a project, and why you have decided to do it.
-Build Status
+## Build Status:

-This basically explains the current build status of the project.
-If there is a bug /error which needs addressing.
-This is done so for two different reasons The user understands that this is an issue and does not spend more time figuring if it was a mistake on their part.A developer who is familiar with the issue can suggest some solutions directly without going through the whole code.
+Completed.
+No buss or errors in need of addressing.

-Code Style
+## Code Style:

-This lets the users know that you have used a particular code style and helps them when contributing to your project so that the whole project code style stays the same.
-Some common code styles: standard, xo, etc.
+Standard.
+The code follows coding conventions for Python by using PEP8 framework.

+## Screenshots:

 Screenshots
 As the saying goes, a picture is equal to a thousand words.
 Most people will be interested if there is a visual representation of what the project is about.
 It helps them understand better.
 A visual representation can be snapshots of the project or a video of the functioning of the project.
 Tech/Framework used